-- The candidate must complete all courses and all proficiency examinations specified in the candidate's curriculum. - The candidate must earn at least 120 credit hours, not including I400 or major ensemble (see Major Ensembles under "Courses" in this bulletin). - The candidate (except BME candidates) must achieve a minimum cumulative grade point average of 2.0 in all courses, music and non-music.
+- The candidate must complete all courses and all proficiency examinations specified in the candidate's curriculum. - The candidate must earn at least 120 credit hours, not including I400 or major ensemble. - The candidate (except BME candidates) must achieve a minimum cumulative grade point average of 2.0 in all courses, music and non-music.
 BME candidates must achieve a minimum cumulative GPA of 2.5 in all courses.